Being a dyke! A comprehensive review - Honi Soit

 Take note, teen dykes: you probably won’t find a huge friend group who had the exact same experience as you.
 But you’ll learn that there’s something lovely in how varied the experience of queerness is, and that there is equal, though different, joy to be found in how much you may learn from others.

-#ItGetsBetter
+#ItGetsBetter etc

 I still grieve for the coming-of-age experiences that little 17-year-old me never got to have — not just because American movies say you’re meant to pash people at high school parties, but because those around me got to and I didn’t.
 But the experiences I had were made extraordinarily unique by these people too, and while I grieve for what I could have had, I’m so grateful to have gotten something entirely different.
 I know what I missed out on by being gay.
 But if I wasn’t, I’d have no idea I was missing all this.
 The experience itself wasn’t inherently positive, but good, community-minded people made it so.